"Setting the Scene"

 The train ridge begins by using a Still Shot of Cheri, and inserting video within the window next to where she sits.

 Appropriate music blends with the sounds of the train, some reactions from Cheri, and Historic Information being provided in the First Class Car,

-Guests arrive at the state line between Georgia and Tennessee where everyone takes a photo at the mid-town marker.
+Guests arrive at the state line between Georgia and Tennessee.
+The dividing marker provides the perfect photo op.
 We added some fun music and elements to the lunch-time stopver, then share a compeltely different journey for the ride back.

 For fun, we added a figure of the "Big Foot" mentioned by the train's narrator, though the guests did not actually see it. and with great footage from the open air car as the train rounds huge curves, we spiced it up with some cinematic music.